Areidz/areidz.github.io/_posts/2015-09-07-linux-on-asus-transformer.markdown

 ## Windows hates me

 This change started with the new update of Microsoft OS, **Windows 10**.
 I wanted to test it on my tablet, an **Asus Transformer T100** , to see how it was going.
-Even if I read a lot about the lack of privacy it "offers", I was also curious about all the changes like **multi-desktop support** (which both Linux and Macintosh offer since ages) and **Cortana** , which offered a lot of [features](http://www.pcworld.com/article/2874400/windows/windows-10-the-10-coolest-features-you-should-check-out-first.html) that seemed to be useful.
+Even though I read a lot about its lack of privacy, I was also curious about all the changes like **multi-desktop support** (which both Linux and Macintosh have since ages) and **Cortana** , which offered a lot of [features](http://www.pcworld.com/article/2874400/windows/windows-10-the-10-coolest-features-you-should-check-out-first.html) that seemed to be useful.

 So...
 I installed it and, as you can imagine, it lasted about 5 days installed.
 I've found every new thing a **waste** of memory and CPU, and I had to reinstall some drivers like the touch-pad, because it wasn't working correctly.
 Thankfully, Microsoft offered a **downgrade** to Windows 8.1 if you didn't like Windows 10, so I tried it.
 Everything went perfect, except for a thing: That new driver which was installed during the time I was trying Windows 10 wasn't downgraded or something like that, and the desktop kept flashing and restarting even if I restarted the OS.
 That was the moment I gathered strength to **install Ubuntu** on my tablet.